ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Introduction

 The joint update remains close to GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}, but its mean normalization is motivated by \textbf{Maximum-Likelihood RL} (MLRL) \cite{tajwar2026maximumlikelihoodreinforcementlearning}: for binary Solver rewards, it matches the likelihood-aligned weighted-$\textsc{pass}@k$ estimator up to a score-function baseline.
 This matters because recent pass@$k$ analyses suggest that conventional RLVR can mainly sharpen small-$k$ sampling efficiency without expanding, and sometimes while narrowing, the large-$k$ reasoning boundary already present in the base model \cite{yue2025doesreinforcementlearningreally}.
 For the Proposer, the goal is complementary: generate specifications near the Solver's epistemic frontier, where outcome entropy is high enough to create useful Solver learning signal.

-A central failure diagnosis is \textbf{manifold collapse}: when valid outputs are sparse relative to the full generation space, sparse verifier feedback can push the Proposer off the valid manifold regardless of whether the entropy reward is Bernoulli variance $4p(1{-}p)$, an exponential surrogate $e^{-Kp}{-}e^{-K}$, or a Band-1-of-$K$ indicator $\mathbbm{1}[m{=}1]$ (Appendix~\ref{app:manifold_collapse}).
-Iterative SFT and the strictly gated UCB-DAG are therefore not auxiliary engineering details; they are the stabilizers that let entropy-targeted Proposer rewards operate without curriculum poisoning.
+A central failure diagnosis is \textbf{manifold collapse}: when valid outputs are sparse relative to the full generation space, sparse verifier feedback can push the Proposer off the valid manifold regardless of whether the Proposer reward is Bernoulli variance $4p(1{-}p)$, a low-pass exponential surrogate $e^{-Kp}{-}e^{-K}$, or a Band-1-of-$K$ indicator $\mathbbm{1}[m{=}1]$ (Appendix~\ref{app:manifold_collapse}).
+Iterative SFT and the strictly gated UCB-DAG are therefore not auxiliary engineering details; they are the stabilizers that let frontier-targeted Proposer rewards operate without curriculum poisoning.
 Under these stabilizers, the Band-1-of-$K$ reward is our main-result default; we ablate the other two shapes in Appendix~\ref{sec:reward_ablation}.

 We validate ANCORA on \textbf{Verus} formal verification \cite{lattuada2023verus}, where a deterministic compiler provides scalable ground-truth rewards.
 Compared to prior self-play and self-improvement methods \cite{zhao2025absolutezeroreinforcedselfplay, wilf2025proposesolveverifyselfplay, chen2025selfquestioninglanguagemodels}, ANCORA is distinguished by its combination of coupled two-level optimization, manifold-first initialization, and strictly gated UCB-DAG exploration.